Low- and No-Down Payment Mortgage Loans For 2019

 - FHA mortgages allow a down payment of 3.5 percent

-- FHA mortgages have no minimum credit score requirement
+- There is no minimum credit score requirement

-- FHA mortgage rates are often below the market mortgage rate
+- Mortgage rates are often below the market mortgage rate

 Another FHA mortgage feature is that FHA loans are assumable.
 This means that your home’s FHA loan — along with its mortgage rate — can be assumed by a future buyer of your home.